HelpMe-Pls/Life-Engineering/Tips & Tools/Writing.md

 	- Use [Circle](https://circle.so) if your wallet is thick enough.
 Or just [gumroad](https://gumroad.com) instead.
 	- Once the cohort starts, release your curriculum every week or evert other week so that you can track and keep them on the same page.
 - You can leverage scarcity and relaunch the cohort as much as you'd like, creating a predictable income stream.
+### Live events/workshops
+- Use this to sustain/boost your income in between the [[Entrepreneurship#Promotions |2-3 months]] launch cycles.
+The content for this should be short, focused and impactful; solving a specific pain point:
+	- Pick a high-value topic that is already selling.
+	- Create a short landing page around that topic.
+	- Set a date for the workshop, training, or event.
+Leverage this date as scarcity for people to enroll before that date.
+	- Promote it for 1 week on your email list and social accounts.
+	- Charge $49 to $150 for each access.
+	- Record the workshop, training, or event so customers have access after the live call.
+	- Repeat every 1-2 months to generate predictable revenue.
+	- Alternate between different topics if you want to.
-### Systems/schedules
+### Systems/communities
-- This works best for unique systems you’ve built, usually it's the combination of tutorials and programs, requires trial and error to build a system that works for you:
+- This works best for unique systems you’ve built, usually it's the combination of all the above, requires trial and error to build a system that works for you:
 	- Building a social media audience
 	- Lead generation for businesses
 	- Productivity systems ==in ***Notion***==
 - Recommended steps for building a system:
 	1. **List out steps people need to take to achieve your *clear* goal**: they need to be effective.
-	2. **Test those steps inside of Notion or just with pen and paper**
+	2. **Test those steps inside of Notion or just with pen and paper**.
+	3. **Content in video format**: prioritize video instructions over other formats.
-	3. **Give this path/process a compelling name**: once you have the steps mapped out, the name will come easier.
+	4. **Give this path/process a compelling name**: once you have the steps mapped out, the name will come easier.
 Write down 5 or so names - let it sit for a few days - and come back to it.
-	4. **The outcome**: have your customer build out their version of the necessary components of the system itself.
+	5. **The outcome**: have your customer build out their version of the necessary components of the system itself.
 - Systems should be sold at $225 ~ $1000.
 Sell systems after you've had good [[Entrepreneurship#Social leverage |social leverage]].
 ## Copywriting
 - Copywriting is how you effectively communicate your marketing strategy on a landing page.